 Colin Farrell has an interesting and polarizing filmography, akin to Nicholas Cage or Matthew McConaughey.
 These men tend to end up in terrible films but still manage to win you back in their next role, because they’re genuinely very talented even when their taste in projects appears questionable.
 The first Farrell film I watched was In Bruges (2008), which was also my first meet-cute with the black comedy genre.
 I was floored by the deaths and drudgery paired so lightly with jokes and well-timed deliveries.
 Ever since, I’d held a soft spot for Farrell, despite the fact that I avoided most of his films in the years that followed.

 In The Lobster, I felt vindicated.
 The entire cast (which includes Rachel Weisz, Ben Winshaw, John C. Reilly, Léa Seydoux) deserves praise for their work.
 The Lobster is a difficult film to navigate, existing in a world that not only has new roles for society and structure, but new roles for human behavior itself.
-In a world where marriage is not only prized but necessary for staying alive (or remaining human), the institution has been scrubbed clean of sentiment.
+In a world where marriage prized and ultimately necessary for staying alive (or remaining human), the institution has been scrubbed clean of sentiment.
 Love is complicated, so it has no purpose in this binary world of loners and couples.
 People instead marry for arbitrary characteristics they share, like near-sightedness or chronic nosebleeds.
 Because love has no purpose, emotion isn’t needed either and as such, many of the performances in the film feel muted and colorless.
 Even when Farrell finds true love with Rachel Weisz, his peak of expression still carries a sense of self-consciousness and restraint.
 In fact, instead of true love being their salvation, it spells danger for them both to the very last frame.

 The main rule of the world, which surprisingly is not delved into very deeply, states that if you do not find a partner within a certain time frame, you must be hunted to your death or turned into the animal of your choosing.
 Instead of it framing the film, this dramatic Animorph-like procedure is rarely discussed.
 I appreciated the light touches from the director (Yorgos Lanthimos), such as the camel roaming the woods or the border collie politely introduced as a brother.
 Like the characters, the film hides its theatrics and swaps them for quiet actions.
 Even the violence, of which there is plenty, feels cold and distant.
 There have been few films I’ve seen where the tone, acting, cinematography, sound, and story work so well in tandem as they do in The Lobster. ✰✰✰✰✰